LucoLab/ChIPSeQ/README.md

 First you need to create a samplesheet containing all path to your samples. see( ChipQC ,DiffBind,Doc )

+You will find an example here : /home/jean-philippe.villemin/disciplussimplex/TEST_CHIPSEQ/samplestest.csv

 ![Quality](https://github.com/ZheFrenchKitchen/pics/blob/master/Listing.png)

 You will use this file to create an R object saved on disk that will be used by the next step.